Go crazy and make your own bold flavors with my light and airy buttercream frosting recipe.

 Chocolate Fudge Frosting

-Get more of my Crazy Recipes including Crazy Cookie Dough, Crazy Cupcakes, Crazy Bread Dough and more!
+Get more of my one-base Crazy Recipes including Crazy Cookie Dough, Crazy Cupcakes, Crazy Bread Dough and more!

 - 1½ cups (340g/12oz) butter, at room temperature